huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 practical recommendations is provided in {{session-resumption-and-0-rtt}} and
 {{using-0-rtt-and-session-resumption}}.

-The prevention on allowing replayable transactions in 0-RTT data expressed in {{session-resumption-and-0-rtt}} blocks the most obvious risks of replay attacks, as it only allows for transactions that will not change the long-term state of the server.
+The specifications in {{session-resumption-and-0-rtt}} block the most obvious risks of replay attacks, as they only allows for transactions that will not change the long-term state of the server.

 The attacks described above apply to the stub resolver to recursive